1. PIXCI® Imaging Drivers: Media Foundation Frame Server (Windows 'Camera' Device & DirectShow Source)

 Tech Support

-For general questions regarding the Windows Media Foundation and DirectShow API’s, and how to create applications using these API’s, consult one of the Windows programming forums, or search for relevant books and articles via Google or other search engines.
-Also see Microsoft’s ‘MFCaptureD3D’ and ‘MFCaptureToFile’ SDK examples.
+For general questions regarding the Windows Media Foundation and DirectShow API's, and how to create applications using these API's, consult one of the Windows programming forums, or search for relevant books and articles via Google or other search engines.
+Also see Microsoft's ''MFCaptureD3D'' and ''MFCaptureToFile'' SDK examples.
+Most DirectShow and MFFS examples only select, connect, or invoke functions or objects within the DirectShow and/or MFFS library to handle color codes, pixels, and images; however, the ''MFCaptureD3D'' example explicitly interrogates FourCC codes and directly touches pixel values — it is more suitable as an example for developers needing ''hands-on'' access to pixel values.

 For questions specifically related to PIXCI® frame grabbers and the PIXCI® Frame Source driver, email directshow@epixinc.com .